Source of funding

 In line with the Clean Air Programme for Europe, in addition to setting more ambitious targets in the National Emissions Ceilings Directive it is important to investigate options to control emissions at source.
 It is therefore relevant to assess the level of emissions of volatile organic compounds (VOCs) during petrol production, storage and distribution.

-The study "Supporting the evaluation of Directive 1994/63/EC on VOC emissions from petrol storage and distribution and Directive 2009/126/EC on petrol vapour recovery" provides valuable contextual information to allow the European Commission to ensure that VOC emissions are controlled at all relevant stages of petrol storage and distribution.
-The study is intended to significantly improve the EC's understanding of how well the directives are being implemented; the reasons why difficulties are being faced in particular areas; and potential options to improve the implementation of the current directives.
-It also provides advice on possible further actions to achieve enhanced environmental objectives and/or reduce the regulatory burden or complexity (or, alternatively, to confirm that there is no need to do so).
-The aim is to give the EC a clear basis for decision making on how to take this legislation forward.
+The study "Supporting the evaluation of Directive 1994/63/EC on VOC emissions from petrol storage and distribution and Directive 2009/126/EC on petrol vapour recovery" provided valuable contextual information to allow the European Commission to ensure that VOC emissions are controlled at all relevant stages of petrol storage and distribution.
+The study was intended to significantly improve the EC's understanding of how well the directives are being implemented; the reasons why difficulties are being faced in particular areas; and potential options to improve the implementation of the current directives.
+It also provided advice on possible further actions to achieve enhanced environmental objectives and/or reduce the regulatory burden or complexity (or, alternatively, to confirm that there is no need to do so).
+The aim was to give the EC a clear basis for decision making on how to take this legislation forward.